In case you missed it, here are the previous links for this now-completed project:

 On the one hand, I think it’s great he’s learned how to get up there.
 On the other hand, if we let him up there, Birdie won’t have anywhere to feel safe and call her own.
 And Birdie feeling safe is paramount.
 We don’t know what her pre-shelter life was like, but it couldn’t have been easy.
 She has lots of security and trust issues [not to mention being dumped on the side of Route 1 in a cat carrier, which is how she ended up at the shelter].
 I don’t want to jeopardize the great progress she’s made since being at our house!

 On a side note, I’m still trying to get my act together and post some Hawaii stuff!
 I ran into a major problem with my photos, which I’m working to resolve.
 We took photos during our trip with 5 devices: my cell, Jim’s cell, my Nikon DSLR, Jim’s point and shoot, and Jim’s Nikon underwater camera.
 Unfortunately the time stamps are all over the place.
-Our phones were the only devices that automatically updated to the Hawaii time zone [EST minus 6 hours].
+Our phones were the only devices that automatically changed over to the Hawaii time zone [EST minus 6 hours].
 My Nikon was still time stamping my pics in EST, the underwater camera was time stamping things EST minus 18 hours [???], and I haven’t had time to figure out what the point and shoot was doing.
-Thanks to Google I learned that Windows Photo Gallery lets you mass update the time stamp on a ton of photos at once, which has been a godsend, but I’m still working through the mess!
+Thanks to Google I learned that Windows Photo Gallery lets you mass edit the time stamp on a ton of photos at once, which has been a godsend, but I’m still working through the mess!
 We have SO MANY PHOTOS that it’s too hard to go through them when they’re all over the map time stamp wise.
 And my OCD tendencies might be in play here as well… So stay tuned!